Prompt Asks for Too Many Tasks at Once

 Step 5: Use a planner / executor split for complex multi-task work

-Planner prompt: Given input X, produce a 5-step plan with the schema
+Planner prompt: Given input X, produce a step-by-step plan.
+For each step,

 Step 6: Audit for completion